Schools receive P.E and Sports Premium Funding based on the number of pupils in Years 1 to Year 6.

 To train sports leaders form years 5 and 6.

 An additional 10 children have been trained as a SSCO crew.
 They are encouraged to take warm up sessions during PE and to raise the profile of sport across the school.
+During the two School Sport events these children helped support the prepartion and running of these events.

 To look at the curriculum and resources.